RainerChiang/upload-theme/content/posts/post-1.md

 ---
-title: "Emoji Support"
+title: Emoji Support
 date: 2017-01-18T02:01:58+05:30
 lastmod: 2020-10-09T10:13:38+08:00
-author: "Rainer Chiang"
+author: Rainer Chiang

-description: "You have a to-do list that scrolls on for days.
-You are managing multiple projects, getting lots of email and messages on different messaging systems, managing finances and personal health habits and so much more."
+description: You have a to-do list that scrolls on for days.
+You are managing multiple projects, getting lots of email and messages on different messaging systems, managing finances and personal health habits and so much more.
-categories: ["Hugo"]
+categories: [Hugo]
-tags: ["emoji", "test"]
+tags: [emoji, test]

 draft: false
 enableDisqus : true